Nicholas J. Belkin: Works

 This model pays very little attention to the structure of documents and their retrieval, because it focuses on the anomalous state of knowledge of the individual, how to represent it, how to retrieve it, so it is based on the storage, retrieval and interaction of the search strategy.

 Awards and published works

-Nicholas Belkin has been awarded numerous times, obtaining in 2003 the ASIST Award for Academic Merit, and the Gerard Salton Award in 2015.
+Nicholas Belkin has been awarded numerous times, obtaining in 2003 the Award of Merit, and the Gerard Salton Award in 2015.